gdede-hua/Decision_Survey_Platform/paper.md

 # User

 The user is more simplified than the administrator.
-A user is only able to fill in an assigned survey and display previous results.
+A user is only able to fill in the PWC forms of an assigned survey and display previous results.

-Example answers for an assigned survey are presented below.
+Example answers for an assigned survey and the form that the user may fill in, in the context of PWC based on AHP, are presented below.
+The user can choose values from a specific scale as defined by the administrator according to tha AHP.

 ![Survey](blob/survey.png)
 ![Survey Run](blob/surveyAnswers.png)